 I've been on a ketogenic diet for the last 2 months and my blood report seems just as bad, if no worse.
-I'm a 25 yr old male, at 6ft tall.

 I've had good blood reports all my life.
 Then, 8 months ago, I decided to gain a lot of weight and work out a lot.
 I gained 60 pounds in 6 months eating about 4,000-6,000 calories daily consisting of whole foods: steak, a gallon of whole milk, oatmeal, protein shakes, lentils, sometimes cookies.
 Because of that, I got my first bad blood report.
 This was in May.